 Bike Calculator

-Bike Power & Speed Calculator: Convert Watts ↔ km/h / mph
+Bike Calculator: Convert Watts to Speed, km/h, and mph

 This calculator combines aerodynamics (CdA), rolling resistance (Crr), gradient, total system weight, air density, and drivetrain efficiency.
 It lets you compare position, tires, equipment, and pacing far more realistically than basic average-speed calculators.